+In-network

-In-network: your physician is responsible for obtaining any necessary precertification before you get the care.
+Your physician is responsible for obtaining any necessary precertification before you get the care.
 If your physician doesn't get a required precertification, we won't pay the provider who gives you the care.
 You won't have to pay either if your physician fails to ask us for precertification.
 If your physician requests precertification and we refuse it, you can still get the care but the plan won't pay for it.
 You will find details on requirements in the What the plan pays and what you pay - Important exceptions - when you pay all section.

+Out-of-network

-Out-of-network: when you go to an out-of-network provider, it is your responsibility to obtain precertification from us for any services and supplies on the precertification list.
+When you go to an out-of-network provider, it is your responsibility to obtain precertification from us for any services and supplies on the precertification list.
 If you do not precertify, your benefits may be reduced, or the plan may not pay any benefits.
 Refer to your schedule of benefits for this information.
 The list of services and supplies requiring precertification appears later in this section.
-Also, for any precertification benefit reduction that is applied see the schedule of benefits Precertification benefit reduction section.
+Also, for any precertification benefit reduction that is applied see the schedule of benefits Precertification covered benefit reduction section.

-When it is a life-threatening emergency, call 911 or go straight to the nearest emergency room.
-If admitted, precertification should be secured within the timeframes specified below.
+Precertification should be secured within the timeframes specified below.
+For emergency services, precertification is not required, but you should notify us within the timeframes listed below.
 To obtain precertification, call us at the telephone number listed on your ID card.
 This call must be made:

 For non-emergency admissions: You, your physician or the facility will need to call and request precertification at least 14 days before the date you are scheduled to be admitted.

-For an emergency admission: You, your physician or the facility must call within 48 hours or as soon as reasonably possible after you have been admitted.
-For an urgent admission : You, your physician or the facility will need to call before you are scheduled to be admitted.
+For an emergency admission : You, your physician or the facility must call within 48 hours or as soon as reasonably possible after you have been admitted.
+For an urgent admission: You, your physician or the facility will need to call before you are scheduled to be admitted.
 An urgent admission is a hospital admission by a physician due to the onset of or change in an illness , the diagnosis of an illness , or an injury .
-For outpatient non-emergency medical services You or your physician must call at least 14 days requiring precertification: before the outpatient care is provided, or the treatment or procedure is scheduled.
+For outpatient non-emergency medical services requiring precertification : You or your physician must call at least 14 days before the outpatient care is provided, or the treatment or procedure is scheduled.